WP Security Audit Log

 - Configurable WordPress activity log retention policies

-- User avatar is displayed in the events for better recognizability
+- Display user avatars in events for better recognizability

 - And much more!